26-week Acoustic Guitar Course Starts on Jan. 21st

-One thing to remember when you’re making chords is to come right down on the tips of your fingers and to place your fingers right behind the frets.
+Chord Tip: One thing to remember when you’re making chords is to come right down on the tips of your fingers and to place your fingers right behind the frets.
 This will help you get a clean sound without any buzzing.

 Be sure to use the tips of your fingers for this chord, or you’ll get a buzzy, unclear sound.
 In the video, you can see that if I am lazy with my fingers at all, the chord doesn’t sound very good.

 D Major Chord: Place your first finger on the second fret of the G string, third finger on the third fret of the B string, and second finger on the second fret of the high E string.
 For the D major chord, leave the low E and A strings out, strumming just the top four strings.

 E Minor Chord: Place your second finger on the second fret of the A string and your third finger on the second fret of the D string.
 For this chord, you can strum all six strings again.

 Before jumping into the songs.
 Let’s go over a few tips for smoothly transitioning between the chords we know.